twolfson/nightclub-physics/README.md

 ![Illustration of traps](https://rawgit.com/twolfson/nightclub-physics/master/images/trap.svg)

+### Navigating crowds
+Sometimes walking through a crowd isn't straightforward; there are choke points where some people are back to back.
+Thankfully, there are a few techniques to remedy this.

+If I'm in someone's line of sight and I'm trying to pass them, I will make my hand stick out in front of me like a compass.
+Typically, they will see this and make an opening.

+TODO: Add image

+If I'm out of someone's line of sight, I will gently place my hand on their shoulder as I pass by.
+This (1) subconciously tells their body to put weight on that foot and (2) prevents them from moving backwards in that direction.
+Sometimes I will use 1 hand on each shoulder but 1 shoulder is usually good enough.

+TODO: Add image

 ## Undergrounds, raves, and after-hours
 Some parties like to be exclusive.
 This can be for a variety of reasons (e.g. keeping attendance low, not allowed to serve after a specific time).